 Nick Winges-Yanez, Ph.D., LMSW, is an assistant professor of instruction at the Texas Center for Disability Studies(TCDS) through the Steve Hicks School of Social Work at The University of Texas at Austin.
 She is the coordinator for the Critical Disability Studies program, teaching courses and facilitating programming.

-Nick holds a master’s and a PhD in social work from Portland State University in Portland, OR, her home for fifteen years prior to moving to Austin to be closer to her parents and her sister.
+Nick holds a master’s and a Ph.D. in social work from Portland State University in Portland, Oregon, her home for fifteen years prior to moving to Austin to be closer to her parents and her sister.
 As a sibling to someone labeled with ID, she is interested in creating a community for other adult siblings.

 Disability Studies, Foucault, ID and sexuality, human sexuality, ID and higher education, universal learning, sexuality education, community living.